-Row No. Description Hong Kong basis (HK\$'000) Basel III basis (HK\$'000) 9 Other intangible assets (net of associated deferred tax liability) 58,252 58,252 Explanation ember 2010), mortgage ence be excluded from required to follow the Al's financial statements at as reported in row 9 mm "Basel III basis" in the "Hong Kong basis") of the 10% threshold set approary differences and as (excluding those that 10 Deferred tax assets net of deferred tax liabilities 156,320 - Explanation As set out in paragraphs 69 and 87 of the Basel III text issued by the Basel Committee (December 2010), DTAs of the bank to be realized are to be deducted, whereas DTAs which relate to temporary differences may be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up to the specified threshold).
-In Hong Kong, an AI is required to deduct all DTAs in full, irrespective of their origin, from CET1 capital.
-Therefore, the amount to be deducted as reported in row 10 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 10 (i.e. the amount reported under the "Hong Kong basis") adjusted by reducing the amount of DTAs to be deducted which relate to temporary differences to the extent not in excess of the 10% threshold set for DTAs arising from temporary differences and the aggregate 15% threshold set for MSRs, DTAs arising from temporary differences and significant investments in CET1 capital instruments issued by financial sector entities (excluding those that are loans, facilities and other credit exposures to connected companies) under
+Row No. Description Hong Kong basis (HK\$'000) Basel III basis (HK\$'000) 9 Other intangible assets (net of associated deferred tax liability) 58,252 58,252 Explanation As set out in paragraph 87 of the Basel III text issued by the Basel Committee (December 2010), mortgage servicing rights (MSRs) may be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up to the specified threshold).
+In Hong Kong, an AI is required to follow the accounting treatment of including MSRs as part of intangible assets reported in the AI's financial statements and to deduct MSRs in full from CET1 capital.
+Therefore, the amount to be deducted as reported in row 9 may be greater than that required under Basel III.
+The amount reported under the column "Basel III basis" in this box represents the amount reported in row 9 (i.e. the amount reported under the "Hong Kong basis") adjusted by reducing the amount of MSRs to be deducted to the extent not in excess of the 10% threshold set for MSRs and the aggregate 15% threshold set for MSRs, DTAs arising from temporary differences and significant investments in CET1 capital instruments issued by financial sector entities (excluding those that are loans, facilities or other credit exposures to connected companies) under Basel III.
+10 Deferred tax assets net of deferred tax liabilities 117,181 - Explanation As set out in paragraphs 69 and 87 of the Basel III text issued by the Basel Committee (December 201 DTAs of the bank to be realized are to be deducted, whereas DTAs which relate to temporary differences r be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up the specified threshold).
+In Hong Kong, an AI is required to deduct all DTAs in full, irrespective of the origin, from CET1 capital.
+Therefore, the amount to be deducted as reported in row 10 may be greater that required under Basel III.
+The amount reported under the column "Basel III basis" in this box represents the amount reported in row 10 (i.e. the amount reported under the "Hong Kong basis") adjusted by reducing the amount of DTAs to be deducted which relate to temporary differences to the extent not in excess of the 10% threshold set for DTAs arising from temporary differences and the aggregate 15% threshold set for MSRs, DTAs arising from temporary differences and significant investments in CET1 capital instruments issued by financial sector entities (excluding those that are loans, facilities and other credit exposures to connected companies) under Basel III.